kriszyp/lmdb-js/README.md

 This library has minimal, tightly-controlled, and maintained dependencies to ensure stability, security, and efficiency.
 It supports both native ESM and CJS usage.

-This library has formerly known as "lmdb-store", but "lmdb-js" better represents the broad purpose of being the cross-platform LMDB JavaScript adapter.
+This library was formerly known as "lmdb-store", but "lmdb-js" better represents the broad purpose of being the cross-platform LMDB JavaScript library.
 This package has replaced the previously deprecated (LevelDOWN) `lmdb` package in the NPM package registry, but existing versions of that library are [still available](https://www.npmjs.com/package/lmdb/v/0.2.0).

 ## Design

 This library handles translation of JavaScript values, primitives, arrays, and objects, to and from the binary storage of LMDB keys and values with highly optimized native C++ code for breakneck performance.
-It supports multiple types of JS values for keys and values, making it easy to use idiomatic JS for storing and retrieving data.
+It supports multiple types of JS values for keys and values, making it easy to use idiomatic JS for storing and retrieving data in LMDB.

 `lmdb-store` is designed for synchronous reads, and asynchronous writes.
 In idiomatic NodeJS code, I/O operations are performed asynchronously.
 LMDB is a memory-mapped database, reading and writing within a transaction does not use any I/O (other than the slight possibility of a page fault), and can usually be performed faster than Node's event queue callbacks can even execute, and it is easier to write code for instant synchronous values from reads.
 On the otherhand, commiting transactions does involve I/O, and vastly higher throughput can be achieved by batching operations and executing on a separate thread.
 Consequently, `lmdb-store` is designed for transactions to go through this asynchronous batching process and return a simple promise that resolves once data is written and flushed to disk.